Tagong40/wewantwaste.app/README.md

     Asynchronous Data Fetching: Demonstrates fetching product data from a mock API using Axios, with proper handling of loading and error states.

     Responsive & Accessible: The layout is fully responsive and adheres to accessibility best practices, including semantic HTML, ARIA roles, and keyboard navigation support.

-    Centralized Theming: Colors and styles are defined in tailwind.config.js for easy customization and consistency.